ImplFerris/pico-pico/src/buzzer/play-songs/music-module.md

 ## Creating a song

-When creating a Song, we calculate the duration of a whole note from the tempo.
+When creating a `Song`, we calculate the duration of a whole note from the tempo.

 ```rust
 impl Song {